mariadb-corporation/MaxScale/Documentation/Monitors/ColumnStore-Monitor.md

 it must not be added to the monitor before the node has been added to the Columnstore cluster using `call command csmon add-node`.

+### Impact of `dynamic_node_detection`

+If `dynamic_node_detection` is enabled, there is no need to create any explicit server entries.
+All that needs to be done, is to add the node and the monitor will adapt automatically.
+Note that it does not matter whether the node is added indirectly via maxscale or directly using the REST-API of Columnstore.
+The only difference is that in the former case, MaxScale may detect the new situation slightly faster.

 ## Removing a Node

+Note that in the following `dynamic_node_detection` is not used, but the monitor is configured in the traditional way.
+The impact of `dynamic_node_detection` is desribed [here](#impact-of-dynamic-node-detection-1).

 Removing a node should be performed in the reverse order of how a node was added.
 First, the MaxScale server should be removed from the